oneoffcoder/books/sphinx/python-intro/source/builtin-function.rst

     print(type_f)
     print(type_b)

-The following functions converts data from one type to another.
+The following functions convert data from one type to another.

 * ``str()`` converts something into a string
 * ``int()`` converts something to an integer